-My kids have thousands of dollars worth of games and toys and arts and crafts and I even am not above allowing some indulgent screen time.
-But the fact is, at the end of the day, they love dirt and sticks and rocks.
+Entertaining a toddler all day can be ridiculously hard work.
+My kids have thousands of dollars worth of games and toys and arts and crafts and I am not above allowing some indulgent screen time.
+But the fact is, at the end of the day, toddlers love dirt and sticks and rocks.
 Yeah, rocks.

 Which – don’t get me wrong – I love.
 I mean, what’s not to love?
 They’re super cheap (also known as FREE at your nearest outside location), easy to handle, you don’t have to worry about getting them dirty, and you can just leave them in the backyard!